hipe-eval/HIPE-2026-data/README.md

 **Versioning**

-- HIPE-2026 release are versioned with a two-part version number (Major.Minor) which is present in 1) the data directory structure and 2) the filename of each file.
+- HIPE-2026 releases are versioned `Major.Minor`.
+Version informatio is present in the data directory structure and data filenames.
 - Each HIPE-2026 release has an equivalent git repository release, with release notes.